vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 ## 2025-12-05: skipped jogging and strength exercises

-On Friday 2025-12-05, I skippedjogging and strength exercises so that I could eat a little earlier and fit more activities into the afternoon.
+On Friday 2025-12-05, I skipped jogging and strength exercises so that I could eat a little earlier and fit more activities into the afternoon.
 I did do hand gripper exercises.

+## 2025-12-06: skipped all exercises

+On Saturday 2025-12-06, I skipped all exercises so as to be able to do eggplant meal prep for my first meal while still having time to do additional cyclic personal chores later in the day.